Rajpratik71/linux-manPages/lshw.md

        -enable test

        -disable test
-              Enables or disables a test. test can  be  dmi  (for  DMI/SMBIOS extensions),  device-tree  (for  OpenFirmware device tree), spd (for memory Serial Presence Detect),  memory  (for  memory-size guessing  heuristics),  cpuinfo (for kernel-reported CPU detec‐ tion), cpuid (for CPU detection),  pci  (for  PCI/AGP  access), isapnp  (for  ISA  PnP extensions), pcmcia (for PCMCIA/PCCARD), ide (for IDE/ATAPI), usb (for USB devices),scsi (for  SCSI)  or network (for network interfaces detection).
+              Enables  or  disables  a test. test can be dmi (for DMI/SMBIOS extensions), device-tree (for OpenFirmware device tree), spd (for memory Serial Presence Detect), memory (for memory-size guessing heuristics), cpuinfo (for kernel-reported CPU detection), cpuid (for CPU detection), pci (for PCI/AGP access), isapnp (for ISA PnP extensions), pcmcia (for PCMCIA/PCCARD), ide
+              (for IDE/ATAPI), usb (for USB devices),scsi (for SCSI) or network (for network interfaces detection).

        -quiet Don't display status.

        -sanitize
               Remove potentially sensitive information from output (IP addresses, serial numbers, etc.).

        -numeric
               Also display numeric IDs (for PCI and USB devices).